BIO2028 : Biodiversity, Ecology and Conservation

 Assessment Rationale And Relationship

-The practical write ups are designed to assess the students skills in applying theory to problems in community ecology.
+The field practical write up is designed to assess the students’ skills in applying theory to biodiversity and community ecology; data analysis, interpretation and presentation skills; plus scientific writing, with use of supporting literature.
 The written exam will assess understanding of concepts and relevant knowledge of example material; including understanding of terminology and synthesis through data interpretation.